Casey N. McQuade, MD, MSEd

 Academic Interests

 Dr. McQuade educates both residents and medical students while attending on inpatient services at UPMC.
-He has a particular interest in teaching clinical reasoning to students and trainees.
-Dr. McQuade runs the Internal Medicine Residency's monthly Clinical Reasoning Conference series, which presents an unknown clinical vignette to experienced clinicians with a focus on reasoning concepts.
-He also runs the residency's popular Certificate Program in Clinical Reasoning, which provides advanced training in clinical reasoning.
+He runs the Internal Medicine Residency's monthly Clinical Reasoning Conference series, which presents an unknown clinical vignette to an expert discussant as a vehicle for teaching reasoning concepts.
+He also developed and co-directs the residency's popular Certificate Program in Clinical Reasoning, which provides advanced training in clinical reasoning to interested trainees.

 Education & Training